DragonFish55/sprintproject/test-plans/sprint 2 test plan.md

 **-  The Landing page contains a refresh button to retrieve newer api data for all possible categories**
 - Objective: Rather than just refreshing the page every time the user can click a button to get new data and display the data on the landing page
-- Completion Criteria: On button click new data for each category is retrieved from the newsapi endpoint and the data is updated on the landing page
+- Completion Criteria: On button click new data for either the default category or each category in the user account is retrieved from the newsapi endpoint and the data is updated on the landing page

-## Integration Testing
-- Database updates with news category preferences.
-- Existing user updates their news category preferences.
+**-  Cookie added to Browser to manage login persistance**
+- Objective: After login a session username cookie is added to the browser by the backend to keep the user logged in even if the browser is closed
+- Completion Criteria: After logging in the username cookie is visible in the browser.

+**-  Cookie removed from Browser on logout**
+- Objective: After logout cookie removed from browser
+- Completion Criteria: After clicking logout the cookie is removed from the browser and because the cookie manages the login the user logs out of their account

+**-  Session Persistance**
+- Objective: Cookie added to browser correctly manages session so while the cookie exists in browser the user is logged in even when browser is closed
+- Completion Criteria: After logging in check for the cookie in the browser.
+Then close the browser and reopen if you are still logged in then the session persistence is a success

+**-  Database Update**
+- Objective: After logging out changes made to your user categories persist
+- Completion Criteria: If after adding news categories to your account if they still exist in your account after logout and login test passes

 # Responsibilities
 John: Backend Development and Backend Testing